ksehrawat/Machine-Learning-Practical-Application-1/README.md

-# Machine-Learning-Practical-Application-1
+# Machine-Learning-Practical-Application
-Github repository for the Practical Application 1
+Github repository for the Practical Application

 # Project Overview
 The goal of this project is to distinguish between customers who accepted a driving coupon versus those that did not by using visualizations and probability distributions